 While there are a number of things that can cause gum disease, the biggest culprit is the presence of plaque and tartar on your teeth.
 If you are still in the early stages of gum disease, our dentists might be able to treat you with a process known as a deep cleaning or scaling and root planing in Sacramento, California.
 Our ultrasonic scaler can make this process easier and more comfortable than it has been in the past.
-To make your appointment with Dr. Peter Kim, Dr. William Altig or Dr. Eric Gregg at Sierra Oaks Dental, call (916) 481-2000 and speak with a member of our team.
+To make your appointment with Dr. Peter Kim or Dr. William Altig at Sierra Oaks Dental, call (916) 481-2000 and speak with a member of our team.

 What Is Scaling and Root Planing?